leandrowieira/MAG-GATEWAY/README.md

- ## MAG⚡Gateway - RGI PROTOCOL
+# MAG⚡ Gateway — RGI Protocol

 A protocol for generating verifiable digital evidence from real-world data.

-RGI addresses this at the protocol level.
+RGI solves this at the protocol layer.

 Before registration… there is a standard.